ClicksEnStock/PDFViewer/README.md

-HIDDevice
+PDFViewer
 =========

-EDIF HIDDevice Extension (ClickteamFusion 2.5)
+EDIF PDFViewer Extension (ClickteamFusion 2.5)
+It is a dummy implementation for Windows, only used to have Edittime functionalities See PDFViewerAndroid otherwise